 Touring the town by trolley is a comfortable and interesting alternative to a walking tour.
 Ninety-minute tours narrated by professional guides depart from the corner of Pollock and George Streets, across from Tryon Palace gates.
 Tickets may be purchased on the trolley car every day or at the trolley office at...more about New Bern Trolley Tours

-For a unique overview to introduce New Bern or as a farewell to the city, Tradewind Aviation provides a reasonably priced, exciting tour option.
-Based at Craven Regional Airport, Tradewind arranges 30-minute and one-hour tours for one to three passengers aboard a Cessna 172.
-All it takes is a phone call...more about Tradewind Aviation Scenic Rides
+For a unique overview to introduce New Bern or as a farewell to the city, Tradewind Aviation provides a reasonably priced, exciting aerial tour option.
+Based at the Coastal Carolina Regional Airport, Tradewind arranges 30-minute and one-hour tours for one to three passengers aboard a Cessna 172.
+All it takes is...more about Tradewind Aviation Scenic Rides